 - Retail locations: 42 (including 20 Super 7 convenience stores)

 Puma Energy has operated in Nicaragua since March 2013 yet the country is arguably our most ‘complete’ in terms of functions.
 We run both refining and marketing operations here, which includes aviation, retail, business to business, wholesale, LPG, Bitumen and solvents.
 We have more than 40 retail locations, including 20 Super 7 convenience stores.
 We operate three terminals and have access to 251,200m³ of storage.

 We also acquired a refinery and this resumed production during 2012.
-A bespoke IT system developed for use at the refinery is now being rolled out at a second refinery.

 Outside our office door